-- An absence of trust: If team members are afraid to be vulnerable, or afraid to ask for help, then they won't turn to their teammates for assistance.
-If there's no trust, there's no comfort level needed for interactions and work to be smooth.
+- An absence of trust: If team members are afraid to be vulnerable or afraid to ask for help, then they won't turn to their teammates for assistance.

-- A fear of conflict: If everyone is trying so hard to preserve some artificial idea of peace in the group, there aren't any dynamic conflicts that result in productive ideas.
+- A fear of conflict: If everyone tried to preserve peace at all costs, there wouldn't be any dynamic conflicts that result in productive ideas.

-- A lack of commitment: If people aren't committed to the work they do or the team they're in, then they won't follow through on their decisions or deadlines.
+- A lack of commitment: If people aren't committed to their work or team, then they won't follow through on their decisions or deadlines.

-- Avoidance of accountability: Here's another drawback of the fear of conflict — no one wants to hold others accountable for their work.
+- Avoidance of accountability: This is another drawback of the fear of conflict where no one wants to hold others accountable for their work.

-- Inattention to results: If personal goals become more important than the success of the group, then no one will be watching results or even planning how to improve those results.
+- Inattention to results: If personal goals become more important than the success of the group, no one will monitor and optimize team performance.